omar0ali/clo835-k8s-cluster-assignment2/README.md

 4. kubectl
 ## Steps
 #### First Step: Build Images (MySQL, WebSite) And Push To Amazon ECR (Automated in GitHub)
-Referring to [main.yaml](https://github.com/omar0ali/portable-cloud-assignment1/blob/main/.github/workflows/main.yml) of the assignment 1 that I worked on, since its already has the code to build and push the images (mysql, flask_app) to Amazon ECR.
+Referring to [main.yaml](https://github.com/omar0ali/clo835-k8s-cluster-assignment2/blob/main/.github/workflows/main.yaml), since we already used it in assignment 1 to build and push the images (mysql, flask_app) to Amazon ECR.
 I copied the part that when it builds the image and push them to amazon ECR.
 ##### GitHub Action - Build and push images
 ###### Ensure the following setup in the GitHub Actions Secrets
 2. `AWS_ACCESS_KEY_ID`